zeixcom/ui-element/docs-src/pages/index.md

 ### HTML-First Approach

 While many frameworks start with JavaScript and generate HTML, UIElement takes the opposite approach.
-It assumes you already have HTML (whether server-rendered or manually created) and want to enhance it with behavior:
+It assumes you already have HTML (usually server-rendered) and want to enhance it with behavior:

 ```html
 <!-- Start with semantic HTML -->